ford-at-home/feel-forward/README.md

 uvicorn api:app --reload
 ```

 The server runs locally at `http://localhost:8000`.
-CORS is enabled for `https://feel-forward.web.app`.
+CORS is enabled for `https://feelfwd.app` and `https://www.feelfwd.app`.

 ## Endpoints